marellacamilla/DiffusionNetwork/README.md

 # DiffusionNetwork

-The following code simulates a diffusion on a Network, performing a random walk and provides an algorithm which allows you to do an agglomerative hierarchical clustering, plot dendograms and plot your network divided into clusters.
+The aim of this project is to simulate a diffusion process on a Network, through a random walk.
+It contains also an algorithm which allows to do an agglomerative hierarchical clustering of the data, plot dendograms and plot your network divided into clusters.
 All the functions needed are in the *networkcluster.py* file.

 # How to perform a Random Walk